zero800/IKGO-PLUS/README.md

 -Add OpenAL32.dll, no need more OpenAL 1.1 Windows Installer

--Optional, show different animation for Full power bar.
+2. Optional, show different animation for Full power bar.
  In Fight.def -> [Powerbar] use "p1.fullfront.spr" or "p1.fullfront.anim" for show different Full power bar.

 -Partial counter for Powerbar.
 In Fight.def -> [Powerbar] use p1.partial_bar > 0 for show partial bar (Full every 1000) like kof games.